 Jordan River water can be found in all of the souvenir shops in Jordan.
 Known as one of the most important biblical sites in the world, after a visit to the baptism site of Jesus you may want to bring some water from this holy place home with you.

 Jordan is known for its high quality gold and silver and in Amman you will find a street with many gold and silver vendors.

 They offer competitive prices and are known to provide some of the niest looking gold in the Middle East.
 If you want to buy a unique souvenir from Jordan, consider having your name written in Arabic, and even better, have it crafted in gold.

 Things to buy In Jordan Conclusion

-Jordan is not a cheap country to travel in, despite its location in the Middle East.
-You will find things to be much cheaper in Turkey, and Egypt.
 Whether it is the cost of a car rental, or booking a tour, it should not be a place where you travel on a shoestring budget.
-Go for Petra, go for the amazing people and go for the memories, some of which you can bring home in a unique Jordan souvenir!
+Go for Petra, go for the amazing people, go for the food and go for the memories, some of which you can bring home in a unique Jordan souvenir!